virgesmith/pico-crypto-key/README.md

 python examples/decrypt_data.py
 ```

-You should see something like this:
+If you are using the same device you used to encrypt the data, you should see something like this:

 ```text
 decryption took 2.56s